Skip to main content

 Location extension service setup (iOS only)

-Initialize radar, then set the app group.
-Start monitoring for location extension pushes from the main app.
+Initialize Radar, set the app group, and start monitoring for location extension pushes.

 import UIKit